Autumn Term 2020

 Wednesday - All classes

-Thursday - Hazel (Mrs Smith) & Sycamore (Mrs Gallois)
+Thursday - Hazel (Miss Murray) & Sycamore (Mrs Gallois)

 Children are expected to wear their PE kits to school for these sessions.
 As the days are now turning cooler, it would be useful if your child could have a jumper and tracksuit bottoms on as sessions are taught outside.
 Children should ensure that long hair is tied back, no jewellery or watches are worn and earrings are removed for any PE sessions.
 If children need to remove earrings during the day, then they should be able to do this themselves and have a suitable container to store them in.